heig-vd-dai-course/heig-vd-dai-course/06-docker-and-docker-compose/COURSE_MATERIAL.md

 At this point, you should be able to answer the following questions:

-- What is the difference between a container and an image?
+- What is the difference between an image and a container?
 - What is the difference between a Dockerfile and a Docker Compose file?
+- What is the difference between the `ENTRYPOINT` and `CMD` instructions?
 - What is the difference between the `RUN` and `CMD` instructions?
-- What is the difference between the `ENTRYPOINT` and `CMD` instructions?
-- What is the purpose of the `HEALTHCHECK` instruction?
-- What is the purpose of the `EXPOSE` instruction?
-Is it required?
 - How can a volume be used to persist data?

 ## Finished?
 Was it easy?
 Was it hard?